allamand/katacoda-scenarios/orangecasskop/step2.md

-# Deployment of a Cassandra cluster

-Casskop work by default with it's custom [Cassandra image](https://github.com/Orange-OpenSource/cassandra-image) which can be customize with ConfigMap

-## Create our Cassandra configuration

-`kubectl apply -f samples/cassandra-configmap-v1.yaml`{{execute}}

-Normally CassKop can be configure to spread it's node with a dc/rack aware topology configuration where we uses kubernetes nodes labels to associated Cassandra's dc/rack spreading mode.

-With this Katacoda example, there is no enough nodes, so we are not going to uses labels, but you can find others examples with labels in the sample directory.
+# Deploy CassKop

+CassKop is composed of a specific CRD (Custom Ressource Definition) and a controller.
+We are going to apply directly the crd manifest, then deploy the CassKop using helm

+First, you must go in the project directory `cd cassandra-k8s-operator`{{execute}}

-## Deploy our Cassandra cluster demo
+## Deploy CassKop CRD

-With the following file, CassKop will start a 2 node Cassandra Cluster

-`k apply -f samples/cassandracluster.yaml`{{execute}}
+`k apply -f deploy/crds/db_v1alpha1_cassandracluster_crd.yaml`{{execute}}

-you can see the pod creation
+## Deploy CassKop's operator

+`helm install --name cassandra-demo ./helm/cassandra-k8s-operator`{{execute}}

+Wait some seconds for the CassKop to be up and runnin

 `k get pods`{{execute}}

-you can see the log of the new Cassandra pod starting :

-`k logs  cassandra-demo-dc1-rack1-0`{{execute}}

-You can follow the logs of CassKop
+You can see the operator's logs:

-`k logs -f $(k get pods -l app=cassandra-k8s-operator -o jsonpath='{range .items[*]}{.metadata.name}{" "}')`{{execute}}
+`k logs -l app=cassandra-k8s-operator`{{execute}}

-> Ctrl-C to exit

-## Troubleshooting

-If something get wrong, we can check kubernetes events

-`make events`{{execute}}
+For now CassKop is not doing anything, it is waiting for CassandraCluster object creation.

+## Check that we have local storage available

+`k get storageclass`{{execute}}

+the local provisionner may already have created some persistent volumes let's check that:

+`k get pv`{{execute}}